Sega Gopher

-Sega Gopher (also known as Sega Genesis Arcade Ultimate Portable Player) is a portable version of the Sega Genesis manufactured by AtGames (Taiwan) since 2007.
-There is also an analogue adapted into Russia called "Sega Gopher Wireless", with the connection of wireless "Fire Joy" joysticks.
-Firstly it was planned to be only in Taiwan, but it expanded to USA, Europe and Russia.
+Sega Gopher (also known as Sega Genesis Arcade Ultimate Portable Player) is a portable version of the Sega Genesis manufactured by AtGames.
+Initially released in Taiwan in 2007, sales distribution of the portable console has since expanded to Europe and the United States as well.
+It was released in Russia as the Sega Gopher Wireless, bundled with FireJoy controllers, a set of wireless joysticks.

-The complete set of Sega Gopher (Sega Gopher Wireless):